jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 Testing is essential when working on large, complex projects.
 * Take Ember.js for example.
 [If you look at the framework's repo](https://github.com/emberjs/ember.js#how-to-run-unit-tests), it comes packaged with a ton of tests.
+* So many moving parts.
+And so many people contributing to them.
+Can you imagine how crazy this would get without testing?

 ## Test-Driven Development